A robust and adaptive MPC formulation for Gaussian process models: Robust Adaptive GP-MPC

-\end{theorem} Existing GP-MPC approaches cannot ensure recursive feasibility with online updates of the GP model ~\cite{koller2018learning,prajapat2024towards,prajapat2025sampling}, or only if the model update is subject to an additional feasibility check~\cite{maiworm2021online,cao2025optimistic}.
+\end{theorem} The proof of Theorem~\ref{thm:RAMPC_feasibility_convergence} is analogous to Theorem~\ref{thm:RMPC_feasibility_convergence}, using the fact that we can keep a consistent prediction model~\eqref{eq:g_bar_k_plus_one_g_bar} and the uncertainty bounds are monotone~\eqref{eq:set_inclusion_w}.
+Existing GP-MPC approaches cannot ensure recursive feasibility with online updates of the GP model ~\cite{koller2018learning,prajapat2025sampling}, or only if the model update is subject to an additional feasibility check~\cite{maiworm2021online,cao2025optimistic}.
 In contrast, the proposed approach seamlessly integrates online data with an updated GP model $\GP_k$ by using set intersection for uncertainty bounds (Prop.~\ref{prop:bound_g_g_bar}) and optimizing over the nominal dynamics using the linear combination~\eqref{eq:bar_g_as_weighted_sum}.
 This approach is related to the handling of finite-dimensional parametric uncertainties in~\cite{sasfi2023RAMPC}, which also involves set intersections and freely optimized nominal parameters.
 Importantly, the proposed approach integrates these features through finite-dimensional optimization variables $\lambda$, despite the (infinite-dimensional) non-parametric nature of GPs.

 The high-probability GP estimation bound in Lemma~\ref{lemma:GP_estimate_uncertainty_bound} requires that the GP models $\mathcal{GP}_k$ use nested data sets $\mathcal{D}_{t_k} \subseteq \mathcal{D}_{t_{k+1}}$.
 As the computational complexity of GP inference scales with the size of the data set~\cite{scampicchio2025gaussian}, there is a limit on the maximum number of new data points that can be added online for a given computational budget.
 This issue can be addressed by only using GPs with a maximal number of data points (cf. Sec.~\ref{sec:implementation_details}), which does not affect the guarantees in Theorem~\ref{thm:RAMPC_feasibility_convergence}.